-The deadline for the Early Application and all supporting documents (official college transcripts, GRE scores from ETS, letters of evaluation) is June 1, 2020 (application available March 1, 2020).
+The deadline for the Early Application and all supporting documents (official college transcripts, letters of evaluation) is June 1, 2023 for Fall entrance into the Class of 2028 (application available March 1, 2023).

 How does it work?

-Admission to the program is based on outstanding academic performance in the first two years of college and the applicant's plan for their intended use of the third year in college.
+Admission is based on outstanding academic performance in the first two years of college and the applicant's plan for their intended use of the third year in college.
 Completion of a baccalaureate degree prior to matriculation is not required.

-Applications for the Early Acceptance Program should not be sent through VMCAS.
-Send applications directly to Cornell DVM Admissions.
+Applications for the Early Acceptance Pathway should not be sent through VMCAS.
+Send or email (preferred) the application directly to Cornell DVM Admissions.

 - 3.7 GPA;